-Back is a common complaint but in most people back pain gradually improves with home treatment and self-care.
+Back pain is a common complaint but in most people back pain gradually improves with home treatment and self-care.
 For complete relief from pain it may take several weeks but some improvement should occur within the first 72 hours of self-care.
-If not, consult a doctor.
-Listed below are a few tips that would help you understand when to call a doctor for back pain:

 - Pain is constant or intense, specifically at night or when you’re lying down.